awsdocs/amazon-lumberyard-user-guide/doc_source/asset-processor-faster-scanning.md

 + There are no builders that have changed the set of source files\.

 Asset Processor performs a check at the beginning of the scan and does the following actions\.
 These actions are low cost\.
-+ \(Very low\) Performs a narrow query into the database to determine when the fingerprint data for this file was previously processed\.
++ \(Very low\) Collects modtime information for every file scanned as part of Asset Processor startup\.
-+ \(Very low\) Checks whether the source file in question had any version or analysis fingerprint changes by the builder\.
-Asset Processor compares the data to the previous processed time\.
++ \(Very low\) Checks whether the source file in question had any builders version change or analysis fingerprint by comparing the data from the previous time\.
-+ \(Very low\) Gathers the modification times of the source file and any declared files on which it depended during the previous processing time\.
 + \(Very low\) Compares the modtime with the previously recorded time in the database\.
-+ \(Low\) Gets the declared list of files on which the source file depended during the previous processing time\.
++ \(Low\) Queries the database files table to get a list of every file and its modtime from previous runs\.
++ \(Low\) Queries the database sources table to get a list of every source asset and its builder\-fingerprint signature\.

 If any of these checks fail, the source goes through the normal, unchanged analysis pipeline\.
 This means that **Faster Scanning Mode** makes no changes to the actual analysis\.